seed-rs/seed/README.md

 functions used to create elements that end up in the `children` property of parent elements.

-For example, you could break up the above example like this:
+For example, you could break up one of the above examples like this:

 ```rust
     fn text_display(text: &str) -> El<Msg> {